Zizou072001/Zizou072001/README.md

-- 👋 Hi, I’m @Zizou072001
+- 👋 Hi, I’m @Zizou072001.
-- 👀 I’m interested in my project
+- 👀 I’m interested in my project.
-- 🌱 I’m currently learning with Mrs.Costa
+- 🌱 I’m currently learning how can i do a robot with Mrs.Costa.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I want to collaborate with Mrs Jobs.
 - 📫 How to reach me in my house.

 <!---